-The UNO-St. Claude Gallery is pleased to host an exhibition of prints by James Bailey, Professor in The School of Art at The University of Montana (UM)
+The UNO-St. Claude Gallery is pleased to host an exhibition of prints by James Bailey, Professor in The School of Art at The University of Montana (UM).
+Curated by Kathy Rodriguez.

 November 10 - December 2, 2018.